visgl/deck.gl/bindings/pydeck/docs/installation.rst

 Installing pydeck
 =================

-Generally, there are three steps before using pydeck:
+There are three steps before using pydeck:

         1. Install the library via pip or conda
         2. Get a Mapbox API token
-        3. Enable it for Jupyter Lab or Jupyter Notebook
+        3. Enable pydeck for Jupyter Lab or Jupyter Notebook

 Via pip
 ^^^^^^^